 In drafting our wills, if we want our wealth, be it modest or grand to serve our kith and kin rather than go to service some debt (or even divorce claim).
 We should all act as if our beneficiaries had the sword of financial ruin dangling over their heads – thus we should apply two prophylactics.

 The first is to appoint a professional executor.
 As in all matters, an experienced hand can deal with these matters better and faster than a lay person.
-The second and more important solution is to leave gifts in wills to trusts.
+The second and more important solution is to leave gifts in wills to discretionary trusts.
 Trusts of which the intended beneficiary of the gift in the will would have the use, but not the ownership of the asset.
 The gifted assets are not the beneficiary’s , therefore they could not be taken to satisfy creditors’ claims.

 These two actions would ensure your parents’ assets went to their family, rather than to pay off creditors especially in these days where the circumstances of the debt, and the bankrupt beneficiary were a nasty case of bad luck.